MarcinOrlowski/laravel-api-response-builder/README.md

       "data": null
     }

-Plase note the `message` key in the above JSON.
+Please note the `message` key in the above JSON.
 ResponseBuilder tries to automatically obtain error message for each code you pass.
 This is all configured in `config/response_builder.php` file, with use of `map` array.
 See [ResponseBuilder Configuration](#response-builder-configuration) for more details.
 If there's no dedicated message configured for given error code, `message` value is provided with use of built-in generic fallback message "Error #xxx", as shown above.

-As ResponseBuilder uses Laravel's `Lang` package for locatlisation, you can use the same features with your messages as you use across the whole application, including message placeholders:
+As ResponseBuilder uses Laravel's `Lang` package for localisation, you can use the same features with your messages as you use across the whole application, including message placeholders:

     return ResponseBuilder::error(ErrorCode::SOMETHING_WENT_WRONG, ['login' => $login]);